2600hz/monster-ui-webhooks/design/Specs/spec.md

 _Webhooks:_ The Kazoo platform has the capability, if configured, to issue requests to a HTTP server when specific events happen.
 For example, it could be configured to issue a HTTP GET request to "http://myserver.com/new_call.php?call_id=1234&caller_id=4158867900&..." whenever a new call in a given account is placed.

-_MonsterUI:_ This is a new framework developed by 2600hz to run Kazoo specific javascript applications in the browser.
+_MonsterUI:_ This is a new framework developed by 2600hz to run Kazoo specific javascript web-applications.
 The framework is built around an "App Store" concept, which includes everything from a browser based phone to a PBX UI.

 _UI Application:_  This is a packaging of javascript, css, html, and other assets that can be installed into MonsterUI to provide functionality to end users.
 This document may simply refer to this as the application.